Testausserveri/testitapahtuma-background/README.md

 Configuration is static in the `canvas.js` file and partially documented.

-**Running it**
+**Running It**

-Run the simple web server to serve the files with `node server`, then allow the insecure page to access the Microphone in your Browser's settings for the specific page.
-This is required for unsecure origins.
+Run the simple web server to serve the files with `node server`.
+Then allow the insecure page to access the microphone in your btowser's settings for the specific page.
+This is often required for insecure origins.

 **License (MIT)**

 ```
 Copyright 2025 Testausserveri ry